904.03(g) Displays Associated with Goods

 Displays associated with the goods essentially comprise point-of-sale material such as banners, shelf-talkers, window displays, menus, and similar devices.

 These items must be designed to catch the attention of purchasers and prospective purchasers as an inducement to make a sale.
+See In re Kohr Bros., 121 USPQ2d at 1796 (finding that an envelope-sized sign placed on a wall next to a business license and health department certificate would not catch the attention of consumers or be regarded as a trademark for applicant’s goods).
 Further, the display must prominently display the mark in question and associate it with, or relate it to, the goods.
-In re Osterberg, 83 USPQ2d 1220 (TTAB 2007); In re Morganroth, 208 USPQ 284 (TTAB 1980) (purported mark was so obfuscated on the specimen that it was not likely to make any impression on the reader).
+See id. at 1795; In re Osterberg, 83 USPQ2d 1220 (TTAB 2007); In re Morganroth, 208 USPQ 284 (TTAB 1980) (purported mark was so obfuscated on the specimen that it was not likely to make any impression on the reader).
 The display must be related to the sale of the goods such that an association of the two is inevitable.
-See In re Bright of Am., Inc., 205 USPQ 63 (TTAB 1979), and cases cited therein; see also In re ITT Rayonier Inc., 208 USPQ 86 (TTAB 1980); cf. In re Shipley Co., 230 USPQ 691 (TTAB 1986); In re Jones, 216 USPQ 328 (TTAB 1982).
+See In re Bright of Am., Inc., 205 USPQ 63 (TTAB 1979), and cases cited therein; see also In re ITT Rayonier Inc., 208 USPQ 86 (TTAB 1980); cf. In re Shipley Co., 230 USPQ 691 (TTAB 1986); In re Jones,216 USPQ 328 (TTAB 1982).

 An infomercial was held to be a display associated with the goods, where the goods were shown either immediately before or immediately after the trademark was displayed, and the information on how to order the goods was given within a reasonable time after the goods were shown.
+In re Hydron Techs., Inc., 51 USPQ2d 1531 (TTAB 1999).
 The Board found that the infomercial created an association between the trademark and the goods, and the test for constituting a display associated with the goods was, therefore, satisfied.
-In re Hydron Techs., Inc., 51 USPQ2d 1531 (TTAB 1999).
+Id.

 Displays associated with the goods also exist in an electronic or online environment in the form of web pages.
 These "electronic displays" perform the same function as traditional displays and must meet the same standards for an acceptable specimen as traditional displays.
 See In re Sones, 590 F.3d 1282, 1288, 93 USPQ2d 1118, 1123 (Fed.
 Cir.
 2009); In re Dell Inc., 71 USPQ2d 1725, 1727 (TTAB 2004).
 See TMEP §904.03(i) regarding electronic displays.